korokes/MCLS/README.md

   pages={6959--6969},
   year={2022}
 }

 @article{liu2024multimodal,
-  title={Multimodal Cross-lingual Summarization for Videos: A Revisit in Knowledge Distillation Induced Triple-stage Training Method}, author={Li, Mingjie and Huang, Po-Yao and Chang, Xiaojun and Hu, Junjie and Yang, Yi and Hauptmann, Alex}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2022}, note = {Early Access},
+  title={Multimodal Cross-lingual Summarization for Videos: A Revisit in Knowledge Distillation Induced Triple-stage Training Method}, author={Liu, Nayu and Wei, Kaiwen and Yang, Yong and Tao, Jianhua and Sun, Xian and Yao, Fanglong and Yu, Hongfeng and Jin, Li and Lv, Zhao and Fan, Cunhang}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2022}, note = {Early Access},